EchoAppsTeam/js-sdk/docs/guides/dependency_management/README.md

 	Comments.dependencies = [{
 		"loaded": function() {
-			return Echo.Control.isDefined("Echo.StreamServer.Controls.Submit") &&
+			return Echo.App.isDefined("Echo.StreamServer.Controls.Submit") &&
-				Echo.Control.isDefined("Echo.StreamServer.Controls.Stream");
+				Echo.App.isDefined("Echo.StreamServer.Controls.Stream");
 		},
 		"url": "{config:cdnBaseURL.sdk}/streamserver.pack.js"
 	}];

-This code describes a single dependency which will be loaded only if there are no Stream and Submit Controls on the page already.
+This code describes a single dependency which will be loaded only if there are no Stream and Submit Apps on the page already.
 More details on what happens in this example can be found [here](#!/guide/how_to_develop_app-section-8).

 ## Specifying dependencies for a Plugin